grill-lab/ConvSim/README.md

 At the end of each conversation, USi scores the conversation using conversation-level metrics and taking the user state into account(i.e number of sub-topics explored, user’s current patience level / 1.0 etc).

 USi should provide rapid responses and not require heavy compute to use.

+## Data Generation

+Document collection index is build outside of the system and attached as a volume.

+To run, do:

+`docker-compose `